Adarsh-Rawat1/Sample-/share.md

     if (!elementId || !config) return;
     const elem = document.querySelector(`#${elementId}`);
     if (!elem) return;
-    // If a chart already exists on that ID, destroy it first (optional) if (ApexCharts.getChartByID(elementId)) {
+    // If a chart already exists on that ID, destroy it first if (ApexCharts.getChartByID(elementId)) {
       ApexCharts.getChartByID(elementId).destroy();
     }